iluvcapra/wavinfo/docs/source/references.rst

 References
 ==========

-A complete list of technical references and commentary is available as man page and is installed as wavinfo(7) when you install `wavinfo` via pip.
+A complete list of technical references and commentary is available as a man page and is installed as wavinfo(7) when you install `wavinfo` via pip.

 Wave File Format